orchidhq/Orchid/OrchidCore/src/orchid/resources/wiki/userManual/quickstart.md

 }
 {% endhighlight %}

+**Step 3.5 (Optional, but necessary to document Android projects)**

+The Gradle Android plugin does not extend the `java` plugin, so Android modules cannot directly use Orchid.
+However, you can create a _separate_ module in your Gradle build just for Orchid and point it at your Android java sources to generate Javadoc for them.

+{% highlight 'groovy' %}
+// in your Orchid module's build.gradle
+orchidJavadoc {
+    sources = [file("${project('app')}}/src/main/java")]
+}
+{% endhighlight %}

+This does not change the resouce dir, but just tells Javadoc where to look for Java sources, and this information gets passed back to Orchid.
+You can also use this technique to include Javadoc documentation from multiple Gradle modules in one Orchid build, if desired.

 **Step 4**

 Add the following folder in your project: `src/orchid/resources`.
 This is where all your site configuration and